gokhanSucsuz/nextjs-fullstack-social-media-app/README.md

 Next.js 15 full stack app project.
-Complete social media application tutorial with the new React 19 features. useOptimistic, useActionState, and more.
+Complete social media application with the new React 19 features. useOptimistic, useActionState, and more.

 demo is here https://social.gokhansucsuz.tech